apapan08/PersonalWebsite/content/portfolio/project-3.md

 #### Project Details

 This application was part of an interview proccess.
-The objective was to create a visualization for the visual exploration of  basic info about animal species found in Poland
+The objective was to create a visualization for the visual exploration of  basic info about animal species found in Poland.
+Currently map functionality is not working due to issues in hosting platform.

 #### Project Requirements